juliadean/juliadean.github.io/_pages/about.md

 Updates
 ====
-Spring 2023: After starting my Master's degrede at CU, I recently found out that I received an offer to continue into the PhD here at CU in the Information Science department!
+Spring 2023: After starting my Master's degree at CU, I recently found out that I received an offer to continue into the PhD here at CU in the Information Science department!
 I will be coadvised by Dr. Amy Voida and Dr. Bryan Semaan.
 I am thrilled to continue my academic journey here!